Nourished by Nic

 The Best Popcorn Trail Mix

-Published: May 17, 2023 by Nicole Addison · This post may contain affiliate links · Leave a Comment
+Published: May 17, 2023 by Nicole Addison · This post may contain affiliate links · 1 Comment

 Sweet, salty, and full of crunch.
 This popcorn trail mix has it all!
 Pack it for work, school or a road trip for an easy high fibre snack.